t4d-gmbh/ci-cd-workflows/source/content/creating_workflows/github_workflows/content.md

 :::{card} [`jobs`](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#jobs)
 is a top-level key that holds a dictionary of jobs, each **specify an environment along with a sequence of `tasks`** to perform.
 {% if page %}
-Jobs can be arbitrarily named (i.e. the key an be set freely).
+Jobs can be arbitrarily named (i.e. the key can be set freely).
 They will run in parallel by default and each job can contain a collection of `steps` that are executed sequentially.

 Some of the more relevant keys a job might contain: